CoolRandy/uci-breast-cancer/README.md

 # uci-breast-cancer
-Comparison of k-NN and Random Forests algorithms on the Breast Cancer Wisconsin Datset  Authors: Hannes Draxl and Ryan Nazareth
+This machine learning project compared k-NN and Random Forests algorithms on the Breast Cancer Wisconsin Dataset.